se-edu/learningresources/contents/uix/design-systems.md

 ## Ending Notes

 Design Systems keep things in order by acting as a Single Source of Truth, providing a common shared language across the organization.
 It encourages reusability of components, resulting in faster development time.
-Consider building a Design System in your next company or contribute to one now.